I enjoy the opportunity to learn new things and the opportunity to advance the careers of our staff.

 I spent 4 years in the Air Force; one of those years in Thailand.
 I support an organization called the Thailand-Laos-Cambodia Brotherhood.
 We provide humanitarian aid to people in need in Southeast Asia.

 Steven Sills, CPA, CFE, CFF, has more than 40 years of entertainment accounting experience.
-His specialty involves audits of production and distribution of motion pictures and television programs on behalf of third party profit participants.
+His specialty involves audits of production and distribution of motion pictures and television programs on behalf of third-party profit participants.
 As a consultant, he has given expert testimony in entertainment litigation, been a contract negotiator for profit and royalty participants and participates in settlement negotiations of audit claims.

 Steve spent 13 years at the CPA firm of Laventhol & Horwath, before founding his own participations auditing firm in 1990.
 In 2007, his firm merged with Green Hasson Janks.

-Steve has been published multiple times including “Profit Participation in the Motion Picture Industry” in the Los Angeles Lawyer, “Participants in the Motion Picture Industry” in the Entertainment, Publishing and the Arts Handbook and Movie Money: Understanding Hollywood's Creative Accounting Practices.
+Steven has been published multiple times including “Profit Participation in the Motion Picture Industry” in the Los Angeles Lawyer, “Participants in the Motion Picture Industry” in the Entertainment, Publishing and the Arts Handbook and Movie Money: Understanding Hollywood's Creative Accounting Practices.

 Steven is an attorney, Certified Public Accountant, Certified Fraud Examiner and Certified Financial Forensic.
 He has been a featured speaker at the California Society of Certified Public Accountants and New York CPA Foundation, as well as the UCLA and USC law schools.